 Apple's back with a brand new phablet, or so it wants you to believe.
-The iPhone 6S Plus is 'all change' according to Cupertino firm, but it looks suspiciously like its predecessor.
+The iPhone 6S Plus is 'all change', but it looks suspiciously like its predecessor.

 The 'S' handle is also a warning that the 6S Plus is more iteration rather than innovation from Apple, but it's done it before with the iPhone 3GS, 4S and 5S - so it doesn't come as a surprise.

-There is a host of new goodies under the hood however, with a new A9 chip, Live Photos, 3D Touch, iOS 9 and an upgraded 12MP camera ready for you to get your teeth into.
+There is a host of new goodies under the hood however, with a new A9 chip, Live Photos, 3D Touch and a 12MP camera ready for you to get your teeth into.

 As we've already alluded to, when it comes to design the iPhone 6S Plus doesn't break any new ground.
 None.
 Zero.
 Zilch.
 You get the idea.

 Button placements are the same, the speaker is still a single affair on the base and the iSight camera still protrudes from the top left corner on the rear.

 In fact the only discerning feature which reveals you're rocking the 6S Plus rather than the 6 Plus is the letter 'S' on the rear of the handset under the word 'iPhone'.

 Apple may not of upgraded its design, but to be fair it didn't need to.
 The iPhone 6S Plus sports the same supremely premium, rounded aluminium chassis which really does look and feel the part.

 You're going to be spending a lot of money on this handset, but at least its design matches the price tag.